 #1 BENQ EW3270U

-If you’re working with a limited budget take a look at the BenQ EW3270U.
-You still get a 4k resolution on a 32 inch screen; however, this monitor uses a VA panel with a much better contrast ratio.
+The BenQ EW3270U is a great option for those with limited budgets.
+This monitor has a 32 inch screen with a 4k resolution, but it uses a VA panel that has a higher contrast ratio.
 It has an overall good build quality, but the main downside is its ergonomics, as there’s only tilt adjustment available.
 Viewing angles are decent, its out-of-the-box color accuracy is good, and it supports a wide color gamut.
 The backlight is flicker-free to help reduce eye strain, and there’s support for FreeSync variable refresh rate if you want to use the monitor for some gaming on the side.

 #3 LG UltraFine 24MD4KL-B

 Fledgling content creators will find a great value in the LG UltraFine 24MD4KL-B, if they’re looking for the best USB-C monitor that won’t break the bank.
 This 4K display’s high resolution and color accuracy get things done while its USB-C and Thunderbolt 3 is a boon for Apple fans.
 It’s still pretty pricey, especially for everyday users.
 However, it’s a pretty good purchase for content creators, especially if you’re used to more expensive models.
-Though you do have to compromise with a smaller screen size and thicker bezels.
+However, you will need to compromise on a smaller screen size or thicker bezels.
 If you’re working with a smaller desk space, this is definitely ideal.

 #4 MSI Prestige PS341WU

 If you’re looking for a monitor that’s a cut above the 4K norm, then you’ve got the MSI Prestige PS341WU.
-Showing up any impeccable 4K monitor is by no means an easy feat, but this monitor does so with the huge 5K2K native resolution (and 21:9 ultrawide aspect ratio) of its luscious 34-inch IPS screen.
+It is not easy to present a flawless 4K monitor.
+However, this monitor does it with the massive 5K2K native Resolution (and 21.9 ultrawide aspect ratio of its 34-inch IPS screen).
 It doesn’t come cheap, but it does have a great feature set to make up for that, including a Nano IPS panel with DCI-P3 color gamut, HDR support and comprehensive connectivity.
 All that packed in a beautiful white aesthetic, and you’ve got yourself one of the best USB-C monitors of 2020.

 #5 BenQ PD2720U 27 inch 4K

-The screen meets all your high-quality resolution needs.
-The blacks are deep, the reds are bright, and the whites are so bright you almost need sunglasses.
-I actually worked in Dark mode for a while, which reduced the brightness a bit, while still keeping the screen clear.
+This screen is perfect for high-quality resolution.
+The blacks and reds are deep and bright.
+The whites are so bright that you almost need sunglasses.
+I did some work in Dark mode for a while.
+This reduced the brightness but kept the screen clear.

 Gaming monitors don’t necessarily have to be expensive to be good.
-Take the MSI Optix MAG272CQR, which delivers excellent features like a 165Hz refresh rate, 1ms response time, AMD FreeSync and a curved design.
+Take the MSI Optix MAG272CQR.
+It offers excellent features like a 165Hz refreshrate, 1ms reply time, AMD FreeSync, and a curved shape.
 It won’t set you back as much as other gaming monitors out there, making it ideal for gamers with a limited budget.
 Of course, there are compromises to be made: it’s only got a VA panel and it’s not 4K.
 However, it’s a great (and fast) all-rounder that’s best for not just gaming, but also productivity and creative workloads.

-The best budget monitor for MacBook Pro that we’ve tested so far is the LG 29UM59-A. This is a decent office monitor with plenty of screen real estate to open a few different windows, plus the good viewing angles means you can share your work easily with your co-workers.
-The colors are accurate out-of-the-box, but this monitor doesn’t support a wide color gamut.
+The LG 29UM59A is our favorite budget monitor for MacBook Pro.
+This is a decent office monitor with plenty of screen real estate to open a few different windows, plus the good viewing angles means you can share your work easily with your co-workers.
+The colors are accurate, but the monitor doesn’t support a wide variety of colors.

-Overall, this is a decent budget monitor for the MacBook Pro, but should only be used in well-lit rooms.
+Overall, the monitor is decently priced for the MacBook Pro.
+However, it should only be used in well-lit rooms.